 Production and sales

 The production version of the McLaren P1 was unveiled at the 2013 Geneva Motor Show.Production will be strictly limited to 375 units which, according to McLaren, is to maintain exclusivity.
-Pricing starts at £866,000 (€1,030,000 or US$1,350,000) but, as of November 2013, about 75% of P1 customers have opted for some level of unique design from McLaren Special Operations, raising the average sale price of a P1 above £1 million (€1.2 million or US$1.6 million).
+Pricing starts at £866,000 (€1,030,000 or US$1,350,000) but, as of November 2013[update], about 75% of P1 customers have opted for some level of unique design from McLaren Special Operations, raising the average sale price of a P1 above £1 million (€1.2 million or US$1.6 million).In August 2013 McLaren announced that the production allocation destined to the Americas, Asia-Pacific and the Middle East was sold out.
+The cars destined for Europe were sold out by mid November 2013

 After some delays, production began in October 2013 Hand-assembled by a select team of 61 engineers, at a production rate of 1 car per day McLaren expected to build 50 P1s by the end of 2013.
 The first delivery to a retail customer took place at the company's headquarters in Woking, England, in October 2013, with 12 units manufactured by mid November 2013.[6]
 The first P1 delivery in the U.S. occurred in May 2014.
-According to JATO Dynamics, only 20 units have been registered worldwide during the first nine months of 2014.[As of October 2014, a total of 12 P1s have been registered in Switzerland during 2014.
+According to JATO Dynamics, only 20 units have been registered worldwide during the first nine months of 2014.[As of October 2014[update], a total of 12 P1s have been registered in Switzerland during 2014.

 Variants